Because We’re Better Together!

 Start a Friends of Parks Group

 BCRP also supports Friends Groups through our Park and Play Grant Opportunity.
 Park and Play grants are intended to fund programs and experiences designed to promote athleticism, outdoor play, community engagement, and space activation in city parks.
-Grant awards are $500 to $5,000 and exclusively available to Friends of Park Groups.
+Grant awards are $500 to $5,000 and are exclusively available to Friends of Park Groups.
 For more information visit the Park and Play info page or contact Felicia Jones.

 Stay Up-to-Date on Events and Other BCRP Updates